taddeus/wspy/README.md

   concatenate fragmented messages to individual payloads.
 - HTTP authentication during handshake.
 - An extendible server implementation.
 - Secure sockets using SSL certificates (for 'wss://...'
-URL's).
+URLs).
 - The possibility to add extensions to the web socket protocol.
 An included implementation is [deflate-frame](http://tools.ietf.org/html/draft-tyoshino-hybi-websocket-perframe-deflate-06).